joomengine/jcb-documentation/053-Quick-Subform-Demonstration.md

 1. Find the **IDs** of the fields you previously created.

    * Go to **Admin → Fields** and note the numerical IDs in the list view.
-2. In your subform field configuration, locate the **“Fields”** input area.
+2. In your subform field configuration, locate the **"Fields"** input area.
 3. Enter a comma-separated list of field IDs (e.g., `199,280,100`).

    * Example: